NascentMaker/AirQualityStation/README.md

  - [Adafruit PMSA003I Air Quality Breakout - STEMMA QT / Qwiic][adafruit_pmsa003i]
  - [Adafruit Sensirion SHT31-D - Temperature & Humidity Sensor][adafruit_sht31d]

+## Installation

+There are a few options for how to use this project:

+ - Download `aq_magtag.mpy` and place it in your `lib/` directory.
+ - Clone or download this repository and use it like a normal PyCharm project.

 ## Licenses

 For information regarding the licenses of fonts, please see: